 Clean Cars Policy

-Coltura’s clean car advocacy focuses on gasoline car phaseout legislation -- that is, legislation providing that, starting with a certain model-year, all new vehicles sold will be clean and not powered by gasoline.
+Coltura’s clean car advocacy focuses on gasoline car phaseout legislation -- that is, legislation providing that, starting with a certain model-year, all new vehicles sold will be zero emissions and not powered by gasoline or diesel.
 Germany, India, Norway and the Netherlands have already approved laws or plans to stop selling new gas-powered vehicles by or before 2030, and the UK and France plan to do so by 2040.

 Coltura led a coalition in California in the 2018 legislative session supporting Assemblyman Phil Ting’s bill, AB 1745, to phase out the sale of new gas passenger vehicles starting with model-year 2040 vehicles.
 The 2018 legislation in California did not move forward, but Coltura is already building a bigger and stronger coalition to pass phaseout legislation in California, Washington and other states.

 There are many economic, environmental and public health reasons to support phaseout legislation

 · Addresses vehicle emissions, a major contributor to air pollution, responsible for 54,000 premature deaths a year in the U.S., as well as increased rates of asthma, heart and lung diseases, dementia and cancers.